-For example, the Group had loans denominated in currencies other than the Turkish Lira totaling the equivalent of TL 56,328 million, TL 65,270 million, TL 77,693 million and TL 78,971 million as of December 31, 2013, 2014 and 2015 and June 30, 2016, respectively, representing 38.8%, 38.9%, 40.3% and 39.8%, respectively, of the Group's total loans as of such dates.
+For example, the Group had loans denominated in currencies other than the Turkish Lira totaling the equivalent of TL 65,270 million, TL 77,693 million and TL 99,358 million as of December 31, 2014, 2015 and 2016, respectively, representing 38.9%, 40.3% and 44.3%, respectively, of the Group's total loans as of such dates.

-(t) the first paragraph of "Risk Factors - Risks Relating to the Group and its Business - Interest Rate Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(t) The first paragraph of "Risk Factors - Risks Relating to the Group and its Business - Interest Rate Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

 The Group's results of operations depend heavily upon the level of its net interest income, which is the difference between interest income from interest-earning assets and interest expense on interest-bearing liabilities.
-Net interest income contributed 53.4%, 52.8%, 57.2% and 58.5% of the aggregate amount of total operating income and profit/loss from associates accounted for using the equity method for 2013, 2014 and 2015 and the first half of 2016, respectively, and net interest margin (which is measured on a Bank-only basis) was 4.2%, 4.1%, 4.1% and 4.3%, respectively, over the same periods (annualized for the first half of 2016).
+Net interest income contributed 52.8%, 57.2% and 58.6% of the aggregate amount of total operating income and profit/loss from associates accounted for using the equity method for 2014, 2015 and 2016, respectively, and net interest margin (which is measured on a Bank-only basis) was 4.1%, 4.1% and 4.5%, respectively, over the same periods.
 Interest rates are highly sensitive to many factors beyond the Group's control, including monetary policies pursued by the Central Bank, domestic and international economic and political conditions and other factors.
-Income from financial operations is particularly vulnerable to interest rate volatility, such as occurred in January 2014 as a result of the Central Bank's significant increases of the interest rates.
-In addition, as of June 30, 2016, 94.6% of the Group's total securities portfolio consisted of Turkish government debt securities, which accounted for 15.7% of the Group's total assets (94.1% and 15.2%, respectively, as of December 31, 2015).
+Income from financial operations is particularly vulnerable to interest rate volatility, such as occurred in January 2014 as a result of the Central Bank's significant increases of interest rates.
+In addition, as of December 31, 2016, 94.2% of the Group's total securities portfolio consisted of Turkish government debt securities, which accounted for 15.0% of the Group's total assets (94.1% and 15.2%, respectively, as of December 31, 2015).
 As a result, a large portion of the Group's total assets is exposed to interest rate risk.

-(u) the third sentence of the second paragraph of "Risk Factors - Risks Relating to the Group and its Business - Liquidity Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(u) The third sentence of the second paragraph of "Risk Factors - Risks Relating to the Group and its Business - Liquidity Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-The unemployment rate in Turkey was 10.2% as of June 30, 2016 according to TurkStat.
+The unemployment rate in Turkey was 12.7% as of December 30, 2016 according to TurkStat.

-(v) the first two sentences of the third paragraph of "Risk Factors - Risks Relating to the Group and its Business - Liquidity Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(v) The first two sentences of the third paragraph of "Risk Factors - Risks Relating to the Group and its Business - Liquidity Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-In addition to deposits, the Group also relies upon non-deposit funding (which includes money market funds, funds borrowed, marketable securities issued and subordinated debt), which as of June 30, 2016 was equivalent to 28.3% of the Group's consolidated assets (30.2% as of December 31, 2015).
-The Group's cash loan-to-deposit ratio was 120.9% as of June 30, 2016 (125.1% as of December 31, 2015).
+In addition to deposits, the Group also relies upon non-deposit funding (which includes money market funds, funds borrowed, marketable securities issued and subordinated debt), which as of December 31, 2016 was equivalent to 29.6% of the Group's consolidated assets (30.2% as of December 31, 2015).
+The Group's cash loan-to-deposit ratio was 125.0% as of December 31, 2016 (125.1% as of December 31, 2015).

-(w) the fourth sentence of the first paragraph of the risk factor entitled "Risk Factors - Risks Relating to the Group and its Business - Foreign Currency Borrowing and Refinancing Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(w) The fourth sentence of the first paragraph of the risk factor titled "Risk Factors - Risks Relating to the Group and its Business - Foreign Currency Borrowing and Refinancing Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-As of June 30, 2016, the Group's total foreign currency-denominated borrowings (i.e., the sum of foreign currency-denominated funds borrowed, money market funds, marketable securities issued and subordinated debt) constituted 18.8% of its consolidated assets (19.6% as of December 31, 2015).
+As of December 31, 2016, the Group's total foreign currency-denominated borrowings (i.e., the sum of foreign currency-denominated funds borrowed, money market funds, marketable securities issued and subordinated debt) equalled 20.7% of its consolidated assets (19.6% as of December 31, 2015).